apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

  *  `[-addPolicies -policyFile <file>]`

      Add a list of erasure coding policies.
 Please refer etc/hadoop/user_ec_policies.xml.template for the example policy file.
 The maximum cell size is defined in property 'dfs.namenode.ec.policies.max.cellsize' with the default value 4MB.
+Currently HDFS allows the user to add 64 policies in total, and the added policy ID is in range of 64 to 127.
+Adding policy will fail if there are already 64 policies added.

  *  `[-listCodecs]`